 As an early-phase and clinical service provider, we offer routine and novel pathology services, including core histology, specialty stains, multiplex Immunohistochemistry (IHC), multiplex immunofluorescence (IF), Advanced Cell Diagnostics (ACD) RNAScope®, BaseScope™ and miRNAScope™ ISH with the option to perform select assays in a CAP-accredited, CLIA-certified laboratory.
 With laboratory locations in Boston, MA, Irvine, CA, and Japan, we are able to support projects spanning all phases of drug discovery and development.

-Invicro’s Advanced Pathology Services multi-disciplinary team provides end-to-end discovery, translational research and clinical trial pathology services for pharmaceutical partners.
-We support studies across many therapeutic areas including: oncology, neurology, immunology and systemic diseases.
+Invicro’s Advanced Pathology Services multidisciplinary team provides end-to-end discovery, translational research and clinical trial pathology services for pharmaceutical and biotechnology partners.
+We support studies across many therapeutic areas, including oncology, immuno-oncology, neurology, immunology and systemic diseases.
 Our unparalleled scientific expertise coupled with our operational capabilities allows us to support a variety of project types.

 - Receptor binding assays

 - Pathologist consultation and immunostaining interpretation